 As an aromatase inhibitor, Letrozole blocks the conversion of testosterone into estrogen.
-As a bodybuilder, there are two ways to allow your body to recover testosterone levels, either by using an aromatase inhibitor to block conversion of existing testosterone, or a SERM which targets modulation of estrogen receptors around the body.
+As a bodybuilder, there are two ways to allow your body to recover testosterone levels, either by using an aromatase inhibitor to block the conversion of existing testosterone or a SERM that targets modulation of estrogen receptors around the body.

 Letrozole Vs Clomid & Nolvadex

 Letrozole, as an aromatase inhibitor, has the following benefits:

 - Controls estrogen production at the source

 - Can rapidly reverse the effects of gyno